danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

 * BigQuery Data Editor - Fewer access to datasets,models, routines, tables, no access to jobs
 * BigQuery Data Viewer - get/list to datasets, models, routines, tables
 * BigQuery Job user - Can create jobs, run queries
-* BigQuery User - BigQuery Data viewer + get/list jobs
+* BigQuery User - BigQuery Data viewer + get/list jobs, can also run some queries and create datasets

 * To see data we need BigQuery User or BigQuery Data Viewer
     * Cannot see data with BigQuery Job User role